-The Canadian Electric School Bus Alliance is proud to be holding its conference Electrifying Canada’s School Bus Fleet: Challenges, Lessons Learned and Solutions from May 30 to June 8.
+The Canadian Electric School Bus Alliance proudly held its conference Electrifying Canada’s School Bus Fleet: Challenges, Lessons Learned and Solutions from May 30 to June 8.

-The conference will bring together researchers, government stakeholders and fleet operators from across the country to discuss the electrification of Canada’s school bus fleets.
+The conference brought together researchers, government stakeholders and fleet operators from across the country to discuss the electrification of Canada’s school bus fleets.

-The conference includes 4 events broken down in 3 panels and 1 webinar and it aims to :
+It included 4 events broken down in 3 panels and 1 webinar aiming to :

 Exchange on best-practices from provincial leaders and fleet operators who are enabling and operationalizing the transition to ESBs in Canada;

 Contribute to the development of ESB Acceleration Recommendation Reports, being developed by the Alliance for publication in late 2023;

 Establish stronger networks across provinces to build a pan-Canadian movement.

 #1 - Panel - Exploring Pathways to 100% Electric School Bus Adoption